ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 ------------------------

 The final phase in the simulation life cycle is fittingly enough, simulation end.
-It is split into two stages.
+It is split into two states.
 During the first, the *simulation_end* :ref:`event <event_concept>` is emitted to signal that the event loop has finished and the :ref:`state table <population_concept>` is final.
 At this point, final simulation outputs are safe to compute.
-The second stage is *report* in which the simulation will accumulate all final outputs and return them.
+The second state is *report* in which the simulation will accumulate all final outputs and return them.